Unit rationale, description and aim

 • The use of ICTs to facilitate and enhance learning

-• Classroom management – philosophies and strategies for working with difficult classes and with individuals that demonstrate more challenging behaviour
+• Classroom management – philosophies and strategies for working with difficult classes and with individuals who demonstrate more challenging behaviour

 • Evaluative processes to enhance teaching and learning in order to build reflective practice based on a range of sources of evidence